zenseo/bootstrap-template/README.md

 A Bootstrap template build for MODX Evolution.
 Sample data used for this preview...

+# Mods/Updates

+## 1.1 RC
+* Started Packaging for Evo Installer (and Package Manager and Store modules)

 ![screenshot](https://raw.github.com/fourroses666/bootstrap-template/master/screendump01.jpg)

 ##Modal popup for Login and Search: